status-im/help.status.im/docs/en/status-communities/about-view-only-channels.md

 (:material-check-all: view and post, :material-check: view only, :octicons-x-24: no access)

 !!! tip
-    Members with view-only access to the channel can still [react][react-and-reply-to-messages] on the channel's messages.
+    Members with view-only access to the channel can still [react][react-and-reply-to-messages] to messages in the channel with emojis.

 ## Using a view-only channel

 View-only channels can help keep your community organized and focused.
-Here are some examples of using view-only channels.
+Here are some ideas on how you can use view-only channels.

 - **Community announcements and updates**